DOCK 6 FAQ

 make: *** [move_everything.dockout] Error 1

-AMBERHOMEenvironment variable, a correctly definedAMBERHOMEenvironment variable that points to a faulty AMBER installation, and a correctly definedAMBERHOMEenvironment variable that points to a correct AMBER9 installation.
+environment variable that points to a correct AMBER9 installation.
 The problem is usually that antechamber uses AMBERHOME to determine which executables to run and to locate executables.
 This can cause antechamber to fail.
-(Note that this should be corrected in the 10 release of AMBER.)
 Thus, one of the steps of the DOCK amber preparation scripts is failing.
-The error is buried inside one of theamberize_bla.outfiles.
-The simplest patch is to undefineAMBERHOME; the amber preparation scripts will then use the default DOCK supplied AMBER programs.
-A possible cause is a faulty DOCK installation; surprisingly, this cause has not been reported.
+The error is buried inside one of theamberize_bla.out

 ifort -O2 grid.o score.o score_grid.o grid point.o define.o io.o io_grid.o io_gridf.o mol_prep.o io_receptor.o io_mol2.o io_pdb.o io_ptr.o io_sph.o label.o label_node.o label_chem.o label_vdw.o label_flex.o mol.o search.o transform.o transformf.o parm.o parm_grid.o rotrans.o utility.o vector.o -lm -lpthread -o grid